This is the early story of the Peck family who started the Cedrics Garage business in 1928.

 In the firm’s House Magazine it was written of him: ‘For many years the soul of the warehouse has been Mr Peck.
 Apart from his flair as an organiser, superintendent and diplomatist, Mr Peck is probably the handiest man in the West End’.
 Quite a tribute.

 This was another of the businesses that Harry set up, the breeding of exotic birds.
 This business started out in London but was moved to Wivenhoe.
 It was very much a family affair.
-His two sons from his second marriage, Harry and Ralph were involved in the business.
+His two sons from his second marriage, Harry and Ralph were also involved in the business.

 Harry also ran an antiques business and a garage in Brixton London.
 The antiques business was transferred to Wivenhoe when Harry moved to the area.
-Harry bought a number of plots of land when the Wivenhoe Hall estate was put up for sale in 1927.
+He bought a number of plots of land when the Wivenhoe Hall estate was put up for sale in 1927.

 However Raymond Peck, Harry’s grandson, had a plot of the land on which he had a house built so there is still a Peck on the land.